Welcome to extrapelvic not Rare

 Can you recognize presentations of endometriosis in various locations of the body?

 Endometriosis has been traditionally labelled a disease of the female reproductive system, with active disease limited to the child-bearing years associated with menstruation.
-The disease is far more extensive within the body; across age, fertility and biological sex.
+The disease is far more extensive within the body; across age, fertility, gender identity and assigned sex at birth.

 Endometriosis can involve many other areas of a person’s body.
 It has been identified among female fetuses, cis-men, transgender males, and persons (afab) born without a uterus.
 Active disease has also been identified in people (afab) from early adolescence, after post-surgical hysterectomy, with/without oophorectomy, and beyond natural menopause.
 One purpose of Extrapelvic Not Rare is to assist redefining endometriosis as a disease with body-wide lesion potential, capacity for systemic inflammation and disrupt function of other body systems.

-Endometriosis is a disease which remains under recognized, under funded and under investigated.
-As a result there are many myths, stigmas, misinformation and ‘taboos’ associated with the disease.
-We join many other like-minded advocates and organizations to remove these barriers as they pertain to awareness, education, diagnosis and treatment for endometriosis.
+We join many other like-minded advocates and organizations to address myths, stigma, taboos and misinformation associated with this disease.
+Our goal is to remove barriers as they pertain to awareness, education, diagnosis and treatment for endometriosis.
 Our Mission is specific on the area of disease that occurs outside the reproductive system and the necessity to integrate ALL disease, body-wide, into all conversation about endometriosis.

 If you would like to make a contribution to aide our projects (refer to objectives listed on the Mission page), click on the PayPal button below.
 Please save your PayPal receipt for tax purposes.